-Thirty percent of women have more atypical symptoms, like fatigue, shortness of breath without chest pain, or nausea.
+In fact, 30% of women have more atypical symptoms, like fatigue, shortness of breath without chest pain, or nausea.
 But the majority of women have the same symptoms as men.

 A: Heart attack is initially diagnosed based on symptoms, but the confirming test is an electrocardiogram, or EKG.
 When women go to the emergency room, they still, on average, get an EKG a little more slowly than men.

 But the bigger problem is that women tend to present at the ER with their heart attacks later than men do.